 Willfully failing to maintain the required insurance coverage while participating in an exchange visitor program will result in expulsion from the program.

 This cost usually is borne by the scholar, but may be paid by WSU if agreed to by the host department.

 Medical insurance prices vary depending on age and policy features.
 You should expect to pay, at a minimum, $150 per month (potentially much more depending on coverage).

 Better benefits cost more.
 Less expensive contracts offered as “travel medical insurance” often do not cover costs of child birth, elective dental care, elective eye care, or medicines.
 Be sure to check the benefits of the policy you purchase.

-Presently, no participating WSU plan covers medical evacuation and repatriation.
+Currently, no participating WSU plan covers medical evacuation and repatriation.
 Unless a WSU host department agrees to pay for this, the J-1 scholar will need to spend around $30 per year per person for the evacuation and repatriation insurance.

 Minimum coverages required by the U.S. Department of State for both J-1 participants and J-2 spouse or dependents are: